2KAbhishek/nerdy.nvim/README.md

 })
 ```

-#### 🔄 Fetch New Icons

-Running the `python scripts/generator.py` command will automatically fetch new icons from [source](https://raw.githubusercontent.com/ryanoasis/nerd-fonts/master/glyphnames.json) and update the icons.

 #### 📝 Get Icons by Name Programmatically

 You can also get nerd font icons programmatically using the `nerdy.get()` function: